sakethvardhineni/Accident-Analysis-and-Prevention/round1/README.md

 ## Flow of Execution
   * Open GitBash
   * Navigate to source code ```cd /path/to/source/code/```
+  * pre-processing  the data
+  * spliting the preprocessed data into test data and training data.
-  * Train the data using the mlmodel.py using below command.
+  *  training  the mlmodel.py with the training data using below command.
       ```python mlmodel.py```
   * Then launch the web application using the main.py.
       ```python main.py```